 Resilience Catalysts: A Hub for Interdisciplinary Resilience

-Launched in June 2024 by the UNESCO Chair on Intersectoral Safety for Disaster risk reduction and Resilience of the University of Udine in Italy, Resilience Catalyst is a groundbreaking initiative under the umbrella of the Disaster Risk Reduction Unit of the Natural Sciences Sector of UNESCO.
+Launched in June 2024 by the UNESCO Chair on Intersectoral Safety for Disaster risk reduction and Resilience of the University of Udine in Italy, Resilience Catalysts is a groundbreaking initiative under the umbrella of the Disaster Risk Reduction Unit of the Natural Sciences Sector of UNESCO.

 Discover insights and solutions for building a more resilient world.
 Our platform provides access to a wealth of resources, including webinars, talks, and expert analysis on disaster risk reduction and resilience.
 Explore the latest research, good practices, and policy recommendations from leading experts in the field.